Autoscaling with Prometheus, Alertmanager and SCDF Scale API

 The AlertWebHookApplication (part of the scdf-alert-webhook Spring Boot app) is a custom Spring Boot application, registered as a Alertmanager Webhook Receiver via the config.yml.

-receives the alert notifications (in JSON format) from Prometheus.
+The AlertWebHookApplication receives the alert notifications (in JSON format) from Prometheus.
 With the help of SCDF's Scale API, it can then trigger the scale-out request to autoscale the referred by the alert streaming data pipelines in SCDF.

 The alert notifications contain also the metrics labels used in the alert PQL expressions.

-to determine the name of the data pipeline that has to be scaled.
+For our example that means that the stream_name label is passed along with the notifications alerts allowing the AlertWebHookApplication to determine the name of the data pipeline that has to be scaled.

 The Data Flow Scale REST API provides a platform agnostic mechanism for scaling data pipeline applications.